Insurance risk surveyors determine the possible financial risk posed by offering insurance cover for properties or sites

 Look for job vacancies at:

 Insurance risk surveyors are expected to have - or to be working towards - the Chartered Insurance Institute (CII) Advanced Diploma (ACII).
 Qualifications are offered at Certificate (Cert CII), Diploma (Dip CII) and Advanced Diploma (ACII) level and are organised in a modular structure in order to allow you to choose the most relevant modules and study at your own pace.
+Search the full list of CII insurance qualifications.

 Upon successful completion of the CII Advanced Diploma in Insurance you're entitled to use the designation ACII and are eligible for chartered status (subject to having five years' experience, not necessarily post-qualification).

-Some surveyors take the International Diploma in Enterprise Risk Management offered by the Institute of Risk Management (IRM).
+Some surveyors take the International Diploma in Risk Management offered by the Institute of Risk Management (IRM).
 As a Diploma graduate with a minimum of three years' practical experience in a risk role, you're eligible to apply for Certified Member (CMIRM) status and can use the title Certified Risk Professional after your name.

 Workshops and qualifications are also offered by Airmic (the Association of Insurance and Risk Managers in Industry and Commerce).